How to Use Symbols and Emojis in Email and Win

 Perception

-Perception of emotions depicted in emojis may differ depending on gender, age, culture and emotional connection between the sender and the audience.
+Perception of emotions depicted in emojis may differ depending on gender, age, culture, and emotional connection between the sender and the audience.
 In this sense, emojis can be regarded as the global lingua franca, however, it is not that simple.

 We have access to the same emojis on our keyboards, but certain symbols may have different or even opposite meanings in different cultures.
 According to the BBC, the thumbs-up emoji 👍 means approval in Western countries and a vulgar or offensive gesture in Greece and in the Middle East.
-The same story with the angel sign (👼 or 😇): the West considers it as a symbol of innocence, while in China it means a threat or death.
+The same story with the angel sign (👼 or 😇): the West considers it as a symbol of innocence, while in China it means a threat of death.

 Misunderstandings may cause irritation, and this may result in unsubscription and impact deliverability.
+That’s why you should use uncommon emojis with caution and always check the meaning of them in the culture of the place you are targeting.

-Besides, as the Nielsen Norman Group’s report says, adding an emoji to a subject line makes it more attractive only due to its visual characteristics (not meaning): it attracts the subscribers’ attention and makes them open the email for its visual qualities rather than for its meaning.
+Besides, as the Nielsen Norman Group’s report says, adding an emoji to a subject line makes it more attractive only due to its visual characteristics (not meaning): It attracts the subscribers’ attention and makes them open the email for its visual qualities rather than for its meaning.

 Relevance

-According to a study, emojis help disambiguate message content and their perception depending on emoji type (facial versus non-facial) and sender type.
 A Nielsen Norman Group’s report shows that emojis in the email’s subject lines are seen as less valuable than no-emoji ones.
-So, if you launch a campaign with a kind of serious message or topic, it is better to avoid emojis, because it may impact its trustworthiness.
+So, if you launch a campaign with a kind of serious message or topic or send a transactional email, it is better to avoid emojis, because it may impact its trustworthiness.

 Once again, it is important to know your audience and choose the basic and simple emojis or provide more context to avoid misunderstanding.

-Emojis may help your email to stand out from the crowd, especially when used in the subject line.
+Emojis may help your email stand out from the crowd, especially when used in the subject line.
 However, you are not the only one who wants to be unique.
-Take it into account and think twice about their relevance.
+Take it into account and think twice about the relevance of the symbols you are using.
 If your email gets into an inbox filled with similar subject lines with emojis, it won’t be successful.
-Besides, the abundance of emojis may badly influence deliverability and increase the chances of getting into spam folders.
-If you take a look at your spam folder, you will see how many subject lines with emojis there, because spammers desperately seek your attention.

-emails with emojis in the inbox
+A collection of emails with emojis in the subject lines in an inbox

 When there are many emails with emojis, none of them stands out.
 Source: Automonkey